 This course examines common evidence-based behavioural approaches for treating interfering behaviours.
 Students learn to design a behaviour reduction program based on functional behavioural assessments.
 Topics include interventions such as antecedent control procedures, differential reinforcement procedures, and punishment procedures, and their use in function-based treatments.

-This second placement is designed to allow the student an opportunity to further develop skills in applied behaviour analysis and other core skills learned in previous courses.
-Students are supervised by site personnel and college faculty and receive feedback on performance from both so that they may build the competencies required in the field.
-This course offers the opportunity to practice integration of theory and practice in an applied setting.
+This second placement provides learners with the opportunity to further develop skills in applied behaviour analysis and refine other core skills learned in previous courses.
+Students are supervised by site personnel and college faculty, and receive feedback on performance from both so that they may further build the competencies required in the field.
+This course offers the opportunity to practice the integration of theory and practice in an applied setting.